Introduction to Political Science

 - Memos: Instructors can provide students with a list of memo prompts that help students tie their simulation experience to course topics.

 - Debrief Presentation: This is a guided debrief that helps students reflect on the key moments that unfolded throughout the simulation.
 This allows them to “reveal their cards” and openly explain their perspectives and actions from a 360 degree perspective.
 It is a great opportunity to encourage students to use their memos as historical references in creating a comprehensive presentation that they give to the rest of the class.
 Some classes have formalized this presentation and made it public to a larger audience.
-Watch students from The Çağ University in Turkey present their debrief to an auditorium of people!

 - Debrief Paper Assignments: A paper to go along with the Debriefing Presentation that goes more in depth on how the debrief topic unfolded during the simulation.